goosium/eOS-icons-plus/README.md

 ![Stop Process Icon](https://raw.githubusercontent.com/elementary/icons/main/actions/24/process-stop.svg)

 An addon to the original set of vector icons designed specifically for [elementary OS](http://elementary.io) and its desktop environment: Pantheon.

+## Building and Installation

+You'll need the following dependencies:

+* meson
+* rsvg
+* xcursorgen

+Run `meson` to configure the build environment and then `ninja` to build

+    meson build --prefix=/usr
+    cd build
+    ninja

+To install, use `ninja install`

+    sudo ninja install